lzl124631x/system-design/basics/load-balancing.md

 ![](../.gitbook/assets/image%20%2849%29.png)

 * Client to gateway: DNS parse domain to different ip addresses.
+(If we have multiple data centers, DNS will find the geographically closest data center)
-* Gateway to webserver: reverse proxy
+* Gateway to web server: reverse proxy
-* webserver to application server: connection pool
+* web server to application server: connection pool
 * database load balancing: partition / sharding

 How to distribute traffic: